Ground broken for the 116th Precinct

 “Finally, we are here today, police and community alike to break ground,” said Holmes.

-The creation of the precinct is designed to improve service and alleviate duties from members of 105th Precinct cops who served a wide coverage area stretching from Queens Village, to Cambria Heights, Bellerose, Glen Oaks, Floral Park, Rosedale, Springfield Gardens, Laurelton and New Hyde Park, which resulted in a response time of upwards of seven minutes, according to a NYPD report in 2017.
+The creation of the precinct is designed to improve service and alleviate duties from members of the 105th Precinct who served a wide coverage area stretching from Queens Village, to Cambria Heights, Bellerose, Glen Oaks, Floral Park, Rosedale, Springfield Gardens, Laurelton and New Hyde Park, which resulted in a response time of upwards of seven minutes, according to an NYPD report in 2017.

 “I don’t think you were born, or you were born ... when this struggle began,” said Meeks pointing at Assemblywoman Alicia Hyndman (D-Springfield Gardens) and Councilwoman Selvena Brooks-Powers (D-Laurelton).
 “You can go back to 1977 and this community was crying for equality, for justice, for fair policing, for quick response to community needs — we see precincts go up in other parts of the City of New York, whose geographical territory is not as wide or long as the 105th.”